Richard-Lee123/RichardSecondHomework/README.md

 # RichardSecondHomework

-Hello
+-Hello
-tring to get this to work.
+-trying to get this to work.

-testing?
+-testing?